rjalexa/adsl-log/README.md

 Tested on MacOS and should work just the same for Linux and other Unices with Python 3.x

-To use it on Windows currently you must change the ping parameter from -c to -n within the is_internet_up function.
+Windows has not been tested but given you fix the Speedtest CLI path it should work too.

-To launch it as a background process in Linux/MacOS you could use the following incantation: nohup python adsllog.py & and would find it running with ps -ef | grep adsllog.py
+To launch it as a background process in Linux/MacOS you could use the following incantation: nohup python -u adsllog.py & and would find it running with ps -ef | grep adsllog.py